The Master Program in Design + Change is an advanced-level two-year program within Design, the main field of study.

 - I have included a statement of purpose with my portfolio.

 - I have uploaded my portfolio on drexel.lnu.se/portfolio and made sure that all my files are included, and that I have submitted written descriptions of my uploaded files.

-If you have any questions regarding the portfolio or other questions about the programme don´t hesitate to inquire by e-mail to the programme coordinator: email@example.com
+If you have any questions regarding the portfolio or other questions about the program don´t hesitate to inquire by e-mail to the program coordinator: email@example.com

 Linnaeus University is a modern, international university named after Carl Linnaeus – a world-renowned Swedish scientist who was born in the Småland region where the university is located.